It is natural to feel anxious or stressed at times when life’s pressures and demands put a strain on our inner resources, mental or physical.

 However, there is a different level to stress – when it’s chronic (going on for a long time) and we can’t seem to find a way to get out of it or we feel powerless to change things.
 Then stress and anxiety can build up and drain our resources, our emotional wellbeing and our capacity to process new information.
 This is ‘negative stress’, where our thinking processes are confused and affect our short-term memory so we can’t remember things or manage things.
 It turns into anxiety, a feeling of unease or fear that doesn’t go away and can become quite severe, affecting daily life.
 Several conditions are based on anxiety, such as OCD, panic disorders, insomnia, PTSD (Post Traumatic Stress Disorder) and phobias.

 To deal with stress and anxiety disorders, it is important to find out the underlying causes and to talk these through so that we can understand the reasons.
 Once we understand where something is coming from, or why it’s there, we can take steps to improve and remove the symptoms and return our systems to a more normal, regular functioning.
 As with any other feeling that is causing unwelcome intrusion into your normal life, talk to a trusted person and ask for help.

 Anxiety is treatable.
 When anxiety becomes unmanageable, it is important to seek help from a school counsellor or GP.
 This disorder responds well to a form of talking therapy called Cognitive Behavioural Therapy (CBT) and many counsellors are trained in these techniques.
 You can also do CBT online or read self-help books.
+There is an excellent printable online workbook to work through your anxiety issues here.
 Read our page on where to get help.

 Some ways to manage stress: